Butanium/monte-carlo-tree-search-TSP/README.md

 - [World](http://www.math.uwaterloo.ca/tsp/world/countries.html) a set of tsp instances based on the location of real world countries
 - [Hard TSP instances](http://www.or.uni-bonn.de/~hougardy/HardTSPInstances.html) a set of instances which are designed to be very hard to solve for exact solvers as concorde

-## How can I ask my questions or look for help ?
+## Where can I ask my questions or look for help ?

 You can open an issue in this repo, contact me by email or join [my discord server](https://discord.com/invite/DWRJxA5yHB)